Today I would like to show you how to do a clean install of Ubuntu Linux on your PC desktop or laptop.

 Once you have rebooted you should now be on the Ubuntu desktop, congratulations!

-Now you can explore the free and Open Source software available using the built-in Software Center (icon on left-pane) and also customize the Ubuntu Unity Desktop.
+Now you can explore the free and Open Source software available using the built-in Software Center (icon on left-pane) and customize the Ubuntu Unity Desktop.

 If you have any questions or comments, be sure to leave them below as I answer all queries.